Wondering How To Be Happy? Why That’s the Wrong Question

 You know—at this moment when life keeps throwing curveball after curveball and it feels like everything is NEVER going to go back to normal.

-Unsurprisingly, gritty people have fared much better during the pandemic.
+Unsurprisingly, gritty people fared much better during the pandemic.

 One study of adults during the pandemic found that those with more grit were more active and had better dietary habits, which helped them lead a healthier lifestyle through the lockdowns, uncertainty, and stress.